Canon 5D Mark II vs M10

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the M10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark II and the M10 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark II and the M10 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the M10 was followed by the Canon M100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 5D Mark II and M10 can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Canon M10 Manual.

 So what conclusions can be drawn?
 Is the Canon 5D Mark II better than the Canon M10 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.